silvest/HEPfit/Doxygen/Usage.md

    which initializes a set of Nobs correlated observables.
 It must be followed by exactly Nobs %Observable lines and then by Nobs lines of Nobs numbers for the correlation matrix.
 See the above example.
-   You can use the keyword noMCMC and noweight, instead of MCMC and weight.
+   One can use the keyword noMCMC and noweight, instead of MCMC and weight.
    <br><br>

 6. __A correlation between two observables__ can be obtained with: